Table of Contents

 - How to Read Now

 None of the essays in How to Read Now (2022) appear to have been previously published in print elsewhere.
-Elaine Castillo is the author of the novel, published in 2018, America is Not the Heart 1No Wikipedia entry as of September 2022; for plot summary see 2018 review in the Guardian..
+The author of the book of essays, Elaine Castillo, is the author of the novel America is Not the Heart (2018) 1No Wikipedia entry as of September 2022; for plot summary see 2018 review in the Guardian..

 The millennial novelist Elaine Castillo, was born in 1984 and finished high school at the end of the millennium.
 Castillo is a member of the Creative class who has achieved some esteem for her writing.
 She is not a tenured academic or a member of a profession,

 She describes herself as a bisexual cis (cisgender) woman.
 She identifies as a member or descendent of the diaspora of inhabitants of the Philippine archipelago.
 Her parents settled in Milpitas, a suburb of San José, in the San Francisco Bay area of California.

 Her life experiences and views are different than those of other women of Philippine ancestry raised and schooled in the USA, such as the journalist Maria Ressa.

 In the essay, “How to Write Now”, Ms. Castillo writes:

 Bad reading isn’t a question of people undereducated in a more equitable and progressive understanding of what it means to be a person among other people.
 Most people are vastly overeducated: overeducated in white supremacy, in patriarchy, in heternormativity.
 Most people are in fact highly advanced in these economies, economies that say, very plainly, that cis straight white lives are inherently more valuable, interesting and noble than the lives of everyone else … It’s not a question of bring people out of their ignorance – if only someone had told me Filipinos were human, I wouldn’t have massacred all of them!